-The purpose of this request is to allow the Contractor to continue serving the target population and geographic areas without interruption at seven (7) sites.
-The Contractor will continue providing integrated obstetric care, primary care, pediatric care and Medication Assisted Treatment (MAT) for pregnant and postpartum women with opioid use disorder and any co-occurring mental health disorders.
-MAT services will be integrated with prenatal and postpartum care, and provided with parenting support and education at seven (7) sites across New Hampshire, including sites in the high need areas of Belknap and Coos Counties where opioid use disorder treatment services are limited.
+The purpose of this request is to continue serving pregnant and postpartum women with opioid use disorder without interruption at five (5) sites.
+The Contractor will continue providing integrated obstetric care, primary care, pediatric care and Medication Assisted Treatment for pregnant and postpartum women with opioid use disorder and any co-occurring mental health disorders.
+Medication Assisted Treatment services will continue to be integrated with prenatal and postpartum care, and will continue to be accompanied by parenting support and education at five (5) sites across New Hampshire, including sites in the high need areas of Belknap and Coos Counties where opioid use disorder treatment services are limited.